cheng11u/NLP_approch_to_language_typology/README.md

 To do so, we use several tools, such as Grew and grewpy (see installation section).

 We use the UD 2.14 treebanks for our experiments.
 These treebanks can be downloaded [here](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-5502#show-files).
-They should be placed in the data/ud-treebanks/ folder : to download the latest (`udv2.15`) annotations you can run the commands :
+They should be placed in the data/ud-treebanks/ folder.

+To download the latest (`udv2.15`) annotations you can run the commands :

 ```bash
 curl --remote-name-all https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-5787{/ud-treebanks-v2.15.tgz,/ud-documentation-v2.15.tgz,/ud-tools-v2.15.tgz}
 tar -xvzf ud-treebanks-v2.15.tgz